Application Programming Interface

 endpoint

 An endpoint is a location where an API receives requests about a resource.
 The endpoints correspond to table names converted to pluralized lower camel case with underscores removed.
 All of the tables except for the user table are accessible.
 The user table is not accessible for privacy purposes.
 Furthermore, a flatfile endpoint is also available.
 The flatfile endpoint combines tables together in a manner similar to the NGA flatfiles.
 Tables included in the flatfile endpoint are indicated with a checkmark in the table below.
-The flatfile can be generated either for the response_spectra table or the fourier_spectra table, but not both at the same time because the resulting table would be large and unwieldy.table name | endpoint | table included in flatfile |
+The flatfile can be generated either for the response_spectra table or the fourier_spectra table, but not both at the same time because the resulting table would be large and unwieldy.
+The response_spectra table is returned by default.
+If you wish to retrieve data from the fourier_spectra table, you should enter a query string parameter associated with the fourier_spectra table, as described in more detail in the flatfile endpoint section.table name | endpoint | table included in flatfile |

 ---|---|---|